patagonaa/music-sync-converter/README.md

             "Extension": ".m4a",
-            "EncoderCodec": "aac", // as required by ffmpeg (-c:a aac) "EncoderProfile": "aac_low", // as required by ffmpeg (-profile:a aac_low), may be omitted "Bitrate": 192 // kbit/s
+            "EncoderCodec": "aac", // as required by ffmpeg (-c:a aac) "EncoderProfile": "aac_low", // as required by ffmpeg (-profile:a aac_low), may be omitted "Muxer": "mp4", // as required by ffmpeg (usually, this is the container format) "Bitrate": 192 // kbit/s
         }
     },